Music Resources from RILM

 In addition to metadata and abstracts curated and written by RILM’s global team of subject experts, RILM Abstracts of Music Literature with Full Text, one of the richest and most comprehensive full-text resources of scholarly music research, offers full-text search and cover-to-cover browsing.

 This is an ever-expanding full-text compilation of reference works, many of which are not available anywhere else online.
-The collection currently includes 54 seminal titles (published from 1775 to the present), and new content is added every year.
+The collection includes more than 50 seminal titles (published from 1775 to the present), and new content is added every year.
 This extensive global resource is designed to meet the research needs of the international music community.

 Produced by Répertoire International de Littérature Musicale, this comprehensive music bibliography features citations, abstracts, and subject indexing.
 It facilitates both focused research and browsing for readers of all levels from classical to popular music, from ethnomusicology to music therapy, from elementary music education to advanced music theory.